What's the Sitch with Situational Irony?

 Ironically, this journey leads him to unwittingly kill his real father and marry his mother, thus fulfilling the prophecy.

-The Role of Situational Irony in Storytelling
+The Role of This Literary Device in Storytelling

 Add Depth to Your Story